Language-Technology-Assessment/European-open-AI-index/pages/news/aleph-alpha-pivot.md

 At the European Open Source AI Index we take an interest in large language models that bill themselves as open, so we perked up when German AI company Aleph Alpha [described itself](https://aleph-alpha.com/aleph-alpha-raises-a-total-investment-of-more-than-half-a-billion-us-dollars-from-a-consortium-of-industry-leaders-and-new-investors/), in a VC funding round, as "committed to reproducibility, excellence and sharing innovation through open source."

 The Aleph Alpha website long advertised a language model called "Luminous".
-We had contemplated adding this model to our own index, but had not been able to locate it!
+We had contemplated adding this model to our own index, but had not been able to locate it.
 The company website did offer quite some [documentation](https://docs.aleph-alpha.com/docs/Deprecated%20Luminous/Deprecated-Luminous/Deprecated-Luminous/) but finding the model itself was proving quite elusive.

 Based, presumably, on this same documentation, Stanford FMTI _did_ include Aleph-Alpha's Luminous model, and in fact listed it near the top of its index, where it stayed at least until May 2024: